GiovanH/unofficial-homestuck-collection/MODDING.md

     footnotes: "./footnotes.json"
 ```

-As yet another option, your `footnotes` field can point to a function that *returns* a footnotes object.
-This is a good way to make programatic changes to your footnotes object that require runtime resources, like the settings store.

 Aside: Internally, there is no such thing as a `FootnoteScope`.
 Instead the parser constructs explicit maps of footnotes, computing inheritance at load time.

 ### `computed`